olvaffe/olv-notes/graphics/specs/spirv.md

 - 2.12.
 Specialization
 - 2.13.
 Linkage
 - 2.14.
 Relaxed Precision
+  - `RelaxedPrecision` allows 32-bit integer/float operations to execute as
+    16-bit integer/float operations
+  - when applied to a variable, function parameter, or struct member, all loads/stores may be treated as though they were decorated with `RelaxedPrecision`
+  - when applied to (the result id of) an instruction, the instruction is to operate at relaxed precision
 - 2.15.
 Debug Information
 - 2.16.
 Validation Rules
 - 2.17.
 Universal Limits